kmlawson/skills-in-transnational-history/seminars.md

 **Introductory Reading**

-Moretti, Franco. *Atlas of the European Novel, 1800-1900* Verso 1998, p1-73 (Ch 1: The Novel, the Nation-State)
+- Moretti, Franco. *Atlas of the European Novel, 1800-1900* Verso 1998, p1-73 (Ch 1: The Novel, the Nation-State)

-Harley, J. B. "Deconstructing the Map" in Michael Dear and Steven Flusty eds. *The Spaces of Postmodernity: Readings in Human Geography*, 277-288
+- Harley, J. B. "Deconstructing the Map" in Michael Dear and Steven Flusty eds. *The Spaces of Postmodernity: Readings in Human Geography*, 277-288

-**Suggestions for Play and Exploration**

-* Browse the table of contents of some recent issues in the journals listed above in the *Resources to Explore* section and take note of titles you may want to revisit for inspiration for your future projects.
-* If you haven't done so already, consider signing up for [Slack](https://slack.com/), and joining the Digital Humanities slack and Spatial Community slack channels, both good places to learn from others passively on the channels hosted or to ask questions.

-\pagebreak

-## Week 1 - Introduction to Historical GIS and First Look at QGIS

-This week will explore the field that has become known as Historical GIS, but more broadly the analysis of geographic data within the humanities in general, as well as some of its basic approaches and promise.
-Beginning this week, and continuing through week four, you will all be asked to give short presentations and prepare summary handouts on some examples of scholarship making use of GIS.
-We will set aside time this week to discuss the first project assessment, and some potential topics and sources that you may consider using for the assessment.

-**Preparation**
+If you can, try to find some time for these:

+* KNOWLES  Ch 1 "GIS and History" 1-27 (see Files)
+* GREGORY  Ch 1 "GIS and its role in historical research: an introduction" 1-19
+* GEDDES  Fragment of Ch 4, only section "Environmental Management" 104-111

+**Tasks**

 1. Examine two of the most famous maps cited in scholarship on mapping and GIS: Charles Joseph Minard's [map of Napoleon's Russian Campaign](https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png), and the famous [cholera map](http://www.ph.ucla.edu/epi/snow/snowmap1.pdf) of John Snow (you can read more about this here: [Map-making and Myth-making in Broad Street](http://www.ph.ucla.edu/epi/snow/mapmyth/mapmyth.html).
 Then take a look at Joseph Priestley's [*A New Chart of History*](https://upload.wikimedia.org/wikipedia/commons/1/1e/A_New_Chart_of_History_color.jpg).
 Why have the come to be regarded as excellent historical examples of visualisations that communicate an idea very clearly?
 Where might a critique of them begin?